Edgenesis/shifu.dev/blog-tech/2022-10-18-shifu-cloud.md

 ## Packaging the application as an image

-We are going develop the application based on the thermometer and LED, here's the Python program we wrote:
+We are going to develop the application based on the thermometer and LED, here's the Python program we wrote:

 `main.py`